AIG Visiting Fellowship

 In Partnership with University of Oxford’s Blavatnik School of Government

-Fellows codify their learning and experience through policy papers and briefs and share their findings through a workshop or lecture, some of which you can watch on this page.
+Fellows codify their learning and experience through policy papers and briefs, and share their findings through a workshop or lecture, some of which you can watch on this page.

-Past Fellows
+Our Fellows

-2018-19 Fellow
+2025 Fellow

 Mrs Ifueko Omoigui-Okauru